Limber Grove Trail is a little known hidden gem and just off the beaten path its a bit of a secret!

 Remarkable hike for beginners!

-It’s recommended to go in summer and fall, although this was an sensational trail in winter (of course we had a beautiful day) so choose your day carefully!
+It’s recommended to go in summer and fall, although this was a sensational hike in winter (of course we had a beautiful day) so choose your day carefully!

 NOTE: The road to the trailhead is not maintained in winter all the way to the trailhead.
 We made it to the trailhead but you may have to snowshoe in.